pahuttun/generic-development-vagrant-box/README.md

 [More help with provision](https://www.vagrantup.com/docs/cli/provision.html)

-# Examples how to setup different environments
+# Proven examples how to setup different environments

 ## Typescript